Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/slides.md

 <br><br>

 ## Not only @ SCEE :smiley: ?
-- Now open to all the PhD students of CentraleSupélec, campus of Rennes.
+- Now open to all the teams of CentraleSupélec, campus of Rennes.

 ---